BU-Spark/bu-spark/documentation/code-quests/ml.md

 ### HOW TO CONTINUE THIS MAIN QUEST?

-Take the quiz [<u>here</u>](https://docs.google.com/forms/d/e/1FAIpQLSdaWV6sIpCZvopCa7RITIbr3L-EeKWyD10-rIqBXrf2n5qTRg/viewform?usp=sf_link) to finalize level one, then apply your knowledge by doing a React Side Quest.
+Take the quiz [<u>here</u>](https://docs.google.com/forms/d/e/1FAIpQLSdaWV6sIpCZvopCa7RITIbr3L-EeKWyD10-rIqBXrf2n5qTRg/viewform?usp=sf_link) to finalize level one, then apply your knowledge by doing a Machine Learning Side Quest.

 After completing that, you can move on to level three where you'll create your own project with some guidelines.